XertCoin-com/pexelle-market/Readme.md

 - Opinions without evidence will be ignored.

-## What This Repo Is NOT

-- Not a résumé builder

-- Not a generic learning platform

-- Not a closed startup showcase

-- Not a Web3 marketing repo

 If you’re here for hype, leave.
 If you’re here to improve the system, stay.